M4X40/BlenderUmapGuides/BlenderUmap2.rst

   ☐ Use UE Custom Version
   ☑ Read Materials
+  ☐ Export Nanite
-  ☐ Export DDS When Possible
+  ☐ Export Sub Levels
-  ☐ Export Building Foundations (this is a fortnite thing) ☑ Export Hidden Actors
+  ☑ Export hidden actors
-  ☐ Dump Assets
+  ☐ Export Foliage
+  ☑ Export Lights
+  ☑ Export Spline
-    Object Cache Size        0
+    Object Cache Size        1000
-  ☑ Reuse Maps
+                (Note: depends on ram.
+General rule of thumb is to multiply your ram amount by 31.25) ☑ Reuse Maps
   ☑ Reuse Meshes
   ☑ Use Cube as Fallback Mesh (this can sometimes mess things up but I personally havent had any issues with it.)
   ☐ Use Generic Shader
+  ☑ Use Generic Shader As Fallback

 No need to do anything in ``Texture Mapping`` or ``Advanced Options``.
 Default is good.